furuknap/deducto-app/README.md

    - Review and restrict CORS settings
    - Enable email confirmation for authentication
    - Set up additional security as needed
+   - **Important**: The application will refuse to start in production if template Supabase credentials are detected.
+Make sure to configure real credentials before deploying.

 ## License